-Named one of the Best Influencers and Media Personalities in Ottawa, many years in a row, Marilou is the Founder of one of the longest-established blogs in the nation's capital.
-She is a recipient of the Parliament of Canada Award for outstanding contribution to the community in fashion and lifestyle.
-A sought-after travel blogger, writer and content creator, Marilou has a massive social media following, a platform she uses to support local businesses, showcases Black, Indigenous, and People of Color-owned businesses/artists and to advocate for important charities and social issues.
-Marilou is often featured/interviewed on TV, newspapers, magazines and online sites.
+She is also a recipient of the Parliament of Canada Award for outstanding contribution to the community in fashion and lifestyle.
+A sought-after travel blogger, writer and content creator and also a frequently requested speaker and mentor, Marilou has a massive social media following, a platform she uses to support local businesses, showcases Black, Indigenous, and People of Color-owned businesses/artists and to advocate for important charities and social issues.
+Marilou is often featured/interviewed on TV, newspapers, magazines, podcasts and online sites.